l-lu-u/l-lu-u.github.io/content/projects/2025-a-lantern-for-wishes/index.md

 ## Make It Yourself!

 Below is an illustrated tutorial created by Burak Türköz and me.
+We made this tutorial based on **Uzma Parveen**'s lantern making tutorial on YouTube: [https://www.youtube.com/watch?v=P-Oq4Hhx37A](https://www.youtube.com/watch?v=P-Oq4Hhx37A).

-Orginally for the multi-lingual workshop, however, it can also be used as a DIY guide for one to make lanterns on their own!
+Orginally designed for the multi-lingual workshop, however, this graphic tutorial can also be used as a DIY guide for one to make lanterns on their own!
 The tutorial consists five images in total, the first one presents an overview of the necessary materials.

 [![Making paper lantern step 0 - an overview](./images/0-instructions.jpg)](./images/0-instructions.jpg)